tailucas/tailucas.github.io/_posts/2023-06-11-iot-with-balena-cloud.markdown

 ## Learning from Failure

 In as much as source control helps keep track of software change, there's still the challenge of making devices as interchangeable as possible.
-It might be that your application as a vertical scaling need, necessitating different hardware of even platform.
+It might be that your application as a vertical scaling need, necessitating different hardware or even platform.
 Another is inevitable hardware failure, resulting in frustration :expressionless: if a small (or large) configuration change is lost or, worse yet, an impactful availability event to your home automation :rotating_light:.
 I accepted early on that:

 * I will eventually lose track of any manual changes to my devices.
 * I will eventually lose track of what is on my devices if the number of devices is greater than 1.